 A. Involuntary Withdrawal and Readmission

-The hearing shall be conducted by the evaluation committee which may include, but is not limited to, the Associate Dean(s) of Students, the Campus Conduct Officer, the Director of Health Services, the Director of Public Safety, the Director of Residence Life, the Director of the Counseling Center and the Director of Disability Support Services.
-In the case of the absence or a conflict of one of these, the hearing may be conducted by the remainder or a designee may be placed on the Committee by the Vice President of Student Affairs or his/her designee.
-The Chair shall be an Associate Dean of Students, the Director of Community Standards or other designee of the Vice President.
+The hearing shall be conducted by the Evaluation Committee which may include, but is not limited to, the Associate and/or Assistant Dean(s) of Students, the Campus Conduct Officer, the Director of Health Services, the Chief of the University of Maine Police (UMPD), the Director of Residence Life, the Director of the Counseling Center and the Director of Disability Support Services.
+In the case of the absence of or a conflict of one of these, the hearing may be conducted by the remainder or a designee may be placed on the Committee by the Vice President of Student Life or his/her designee.
+The Chair shall be an Associate or Assistant Dean of Students, the Director of Community Standards or other designee of the Vice President.
 Other than questions asked by the Committee all questioning of a witness shall be made through the Chair, who shall make all determinations regarding the relevancy or admission of testimony, information or written materials.
 A tape recording shall be made of the proceedings.
 The hearing may be recessed to gather further information if necessary.
-The deliberation of the Committee shall be private and is not recorded.
-The decision to involuntary withdraw or place other restrictions upon a student’s participation or presence at the University shall be made by a majority of those present based upon fundamental fairness, the information presented, and the individualized objective assessment of the student’s particular circumstances.
+The deliberation of the Committee shall be private and shall not recorded.
+The decision to involuntarily withdraw or place other restrictions upon a student’s participation or presence at the University shall be made by a majority of those present based upon fundamental fairness, the information presented, and the individualized objective assessment of the student’s particular circumstances.
 The student shall be informed in writing.

 - reasonable medical judgment relying on the most current medical knowledge, or the best available objective evidence (such as the student’s conduct, actions and statements);

 - the nature, duration and severity of the risk;